-4.3 Lowering Live Deck with Log Lifter
+5.3 Live Deck, Lowering with Log Lifter Shelf

-If equipped with the log lifter shelf option, the live deck is lowered with the log lifter cylinder.
+The live deck is lowered with the log lifter cylinder.
 A decal on the side of the live deck explains the steps.

 - Make sure the machine is completely setup for operation. - Start the engine.
 Leave the throttle setting at idle.